dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 time.[^fn-fiat-farming] The game developers even introduced features into the game that would incentivize players to get rid of the additional SoJ supply.
 For
-example: if enough players sold their SoJ rings to NPC vendors, a special monster would spawn, known as the *Uber Diablo - *a clone of the final boss of the game.
+example: if enough players sold their SoJ rings to NPC vendors, a special monster would spawn, known as the *Uber Diablo*---a clone of the final boss of the game.

 [^fn-fiat-farming]: It is worth pointing out at this point that our current fiat monies such as the USD can be farmed too.
 The easiest way to farm fiat is not by doing work, however, but by taking on debt.